rswinkle/PortableGL/demos/README.md

 ### Texturing

 What it says on the tin.
-Arrow keys to zoom/rotate, 1 to switch between 3 textures, 'f' to switch between GL_NEAREST and GL_LINEAR.
+Arrow keys to zoom/rotate, 1 to switch between 4 textures, 'f' to switch between GL_NEAREST and GL_LINEAR.
 Note, PortableGL doesn't actually use min_filter.
-You can set it, but only mag_filter is used in the texel access functions texture[1-3]D.
+You can set it, but only mag_filter is used in the texel access functions texture[1-3]D and texture2DArray.
+The fourth texture is a texture array (a gif of Nathan Fillion from "Two Guys and a Girl" if you were wondering).
+You can't really tell the difference between the filtering options on the gif, I hope because the quality is so low/gif artifacts and not because of a bug.

 ### Pointsprites